guinetn/frogit/README.md

 # Frogit
 >Sublime Text plugin displaying in a popup the translation of the words selected with multi-cursor.
-It uses a personnal FR/EN mapping file that a maintain.
+It uses a personnal FR/EN mapping file that I maintain.
 This tool helps me to quickly remember EN/FR translations without the hassle to open/search in a translation mapping file.
+When something is not found it is added to the mapping file for manual translation (automatic will be soon next development)

 ![click one word + right-click to translate](img/frogit_demo.png)